equinor/radix-public-site/public-site/docs/docs/topic-releases/index.md

 ### 2021-11-18 Radix Slack Alerts

 We have released a new feature in Radix for sending alerts to Slack if a pipeline job fails, or a component or job fails to start or crashes/restarts (e.g. due to insufficient memory, unhandled exceptions etc.).
-Read the documentation, &lt;https://www.radix.equinor.com/guides/alerting/&gt;,  on how to configure alerting for your application.
+[Read the documentation](/docs/guides/alerting/index.md),  on how to configure alerting for your application.

 PS!
 The alert GUI in Radix web console is still "work in progress".
 We're working with EDS to make it more aligned with the EDS design standard.